-There are currently two mainstream consensus mechanisms used by cryptocurrencies: proof of work and proof of stake.
-These are used by the most popular cryptocurrencies in the world today, but there are several others you should know about.
+There are currently two mainstream consensus mechanisms which are used by most cryptocurrencies: proof of work (PoW) and proof of stake (PoS).
+But these aren’t the only ones!
+In fact, there are many other consensus mechanisms out there.

 All consensus mechanisms work based on the same game theoretic idea: it must be more expensive to defraud the system than the potential rewards obtained via the legal block rewards system (mining, staking and so forth).

 How, exactly, this is achieved is what differentiates each type of consensus mechanism.